Official Website /// Buy Tickets /// Directions /// Facebook /// Instagram /// Twitter /// YouTube

 5. They won the first ever Copa Del Rey in 1903.

-FIVE FUN FACTS ABOUT BILBAO
+FIVE FACTS ABOUT BILBAO

 1. The city rose to prominence as a port exporting iron mined in the Biscayan region.